VI.D. Student and Welfare Rights

 - to establish the individual's eligibility under the ADA, as amended, and Section 504 of the Rehabilitation Act.;

-- to establish the need for accommodations in order to have equal access;c. and to be prescriptive in assigning reasonable accommodations.
+- to establish the need for accommodations in order to have equal access; and

 - to determine appropriate reasonable accommodations